AntonStoeckl/dynamic-streams-eventstore-go/README.md

 #### test/userland/core

 **Core/shell** below follows the _**functional core, imperative shell**_ idea.
-Core contains an interface and some other bits for domain events.
+Core contains an interface and some other bits for domain events in test/userland/core/domain_event.go.
 The other files contain concrete domain event implementations.

 #### test/userland/shell